 Here is it, how to travel light and in style!

 Map out your itinerary

-Most of my business trips and travel opps come with an itinerary.
+Most of my business journey and travel opps come with an itinerary.
 Even if you’re traveling on vacation, I bet you research and plan what you’ll do during the trip.
 From getting in touch with Uniqueworld DMC Europe and agencies of a similar caliber, to knowing the nitty gritty of the entire trip, prior knowledge and preparation has never done anyone any harm!

 Knowing your itinerary, gives you the power to pack for day and night activities.

 I will give you an example: recently at the Chicago Auto Show I packed this sweater dress for my day time with black booties and high socks.

 Night time: I’ve added high heel booties and a long open sweater to it, giving it a more polished look.

 This was my day time option: